Karthick-Ragav/hack-a-bot/README.md

 - *UiPath Workflows*: Automates the processing of support tickets.
 - *AI Center Integration*: Leverages machine learning models to classify tickets.
 - *Global Exception Handler*: Manages errors and ensures that the system responds appropriately.
-- *Orchestrator*: Schedules, monitors, and manages the automated workflows.

 ## *Installation*